ForeignGods/ComfyUI-Mana-Nodes/README.md

 - Sets the starting and ending font sizes for the text, allowing the text size to dynamically change across frames.
 - Input as integers representing the font size in points.
 Example: `start_font_size = 12`, `end_font_size = 24` will gradually increase the text size from 12 to 24 points across the frames.

+#### `animation_reset`

+- Dictates when the animation effect resets to its starting conditions.
+  - word: Resets animation with each new word.
+  - line: Resets animation at the beginning of each new line of text.
+  - never: The animation does not reset, but continues throughout.

+#### `animation_easing`

+- Controls the pacing of the animation.
+  - Examples include linear, exponential, quadratic, cubic, elastic, bounce, back, ease_in_out_sine, ease_out_back, ease_in_out_expo.
+  - Each option provides a different acceleration curve for the animation, affecting how the text transitions and rotates.

+#### `animation_duration`

+- The length of time each animation takes to complete, measured in frames.
+- A larger value means a slower, more gradual transition, while a smaller value results in a quicker animation.

+#### `transcription_mode`

+- Determines how the transcribed text is applied across frames.
+  - word: Each word appears on its corresponding frame based on the transcription timestamps.
+  - line: Similar to word, but text is added line by line.
+  - fill: Continuously fills the frame with text, adding new words at their specific timestamps.

 ## video2audio Node

 Extracts frames and audio from a video file.